- CONTEXT AND OVERVIEW

 The first level comprises statistical and other analytical information collected on an aggregate and non-individual specific basis of all browsers who visit the site.
 The second is information which is personal or particular to a specific visitor who knowingly chooses to provide that information.

-Through this Website you may have an opportunity to send us information, such as through the “registration” pages or any other area where you may send e-mails, provide feedback, etc. By choosing to participate in these, you will be providing us with some level of personal information relating to you.
+Through this Website you may have an opportunity to send us information, such as through the “contact us ” pages or any other area where you may send e-mails, provide feedback, etc. By choosing to participate in these, you will be providing us with some level of personal information relating to you.
 This information will only be used by this site for:

 - the purposes for which it was provided by you;